SeherD/Artex/README.md

 If you click on the Watercolors and OilPaintings folders you can see that they have a different collection of images than Default.

 Last feature in the Library: Drag and Drop to move multiple images You can select multiple images using Ctrl+click and drag them to the name of a folder, after which they will disappear from the Default folder view.
-Unfortunately, this fucntionality isn't tied in on the other end and you cannot see these chnags reflected if you click on the folder you dropped the images into.
+Unfortunately, this fucntionality isn't tied in on the other end and you cannot see these changes reflected if you click on the folder you dropped the images into.